All-Sports Museum

 The All-Sports Museum has also become known for the creation of large and small collector card sets that are designed to accompany some of their special exhibits…

-The largest card series was part of the equally huge “I am a Penn Stater: Nittany Lions in World War II” exhibit that ran from June 2022 into August 2025.
-A total of 60 cards (plus an unnumbered header/info card) were issued in 3 series and covered a wide range of Penn Staters (79 in all) of the era who had been varsity athletes, etc. and had served various roles in the US military.
-The cards were similar in size and card stock quality to typical football/baseball cards and were handed out free on gamedays at a tent near the museum entrance and on other days inside the museum itself.
+Their largest card series was part of the equally huge “I am a Penn Stater: Nittany Lions in World War II” exhibit that ran from June 2022 into August 2025.
+A total of 60 numbered cards (plus an unnumbered header/info card) were issued in 3 series and covered a wide range of Penn Staters of the era (79 in all) who had been varsity athletes, etc., and had served various roles in the US military.
+The cards were similar in size and card stock quality to typical modern football/baseball cards and were commonly handed out free on gamedays at a tent near the museum entrance and on other days inside the museum itself (until the supply ran out).
 Cards were frequently rubberbanded together in small groups for easier distribution to fans.
-The cards featured one, two, or three people (many in their military uniforms) along with a brief bio.
+The cards featured one, two, or three people (many in their military uniforms) along with brief biographies on the card backs.

-Examples of football players issued: Light-Horse Harry Wilson card 4 (Wilson also played football at West Point following his PS days), Victor Gentilman card #5, Cass Sisler card 11 (only card front to not have photo of person named), Jim Mariades card 18, Lloyd Parsons card #21, Gil Radcliff card #32, Jack Castignola card 33, John Potsklan card 46, John Pepper Petrella & Ted Kratzke card 38, Bill Debler card 43 (wing leader Flying Nittany Lions V5 Navy training unit), Steve Hamas & Rowan Tubby Crawford card 45 (both lettered in 5 different sports), Bill Howarth card #51, and Ed Czekaj 58….
+Examples of Penn State football players issued (see sample cards below): “Light Horse” Harry Wilson card #4 (Wilson also played football at West Point following his days at State), Victor Gentilman #5, Cass Sisler #11 (the only card front to not have a photo of the person named), Jim Mariades #18, Lloyd Parsons #21, Gil Radcliff #32, Jack Castignola #33, John “Pepper” Petrella & Ted Kratzke shared card #38, Bill Debler #43 (wing leader of the Flying Nittany Lions V-5 Navy Training unit), Steve Hamas & Rowan “Tubby” Crawford shared card #45 (both lettered in 5 different sports at State), John Potsklan #46, Bill Howarth #51, and Ed Czekaj #58 (future PSU Athletic Director)

-the final card (#60) issued on Memorial Day May 26, 2025, appropriately honored 1st LT Bob Ernst (PSU class of 1941, Soccer Center Forward 1938-40) who was KIA on July 10, 1945 when his P51 Mustang from the 45th Fighter Squadron was shotdown over Japan… Ernst was the last of 27 known Penn Staters associated with varsity or similar sports to die in WWII…
+The final card (#60) which was issued on Memorial Day, May 26, 2025, appropriately honored 1st LT Bob Ernst (PSU class of 1941, Soccer Center-Forward 1938-40) who was Killed in Action on July 10, 1945, when his P-51 Mustang from the 45th Fighter Squadron was shot down over Japan.
+Ernst was the last of 27 known Penn Staters associated with varsity or similar sports to die in WWII.

-Since the WWII card series concluded, the Museum issued a “micro-series” of 8 cards (including the header) featuring the photography of Pat Little and a second micro-series on the Nittany Lion mascot.
-Pat Little’s final card of the mascot from the 1983 Blue-White game was also technically the first card of the mascot series.
+Since the WWII card series concluded, the All-Sports Museum issued a “micro-series” of 8 cards (including the header card) featuring the Beaver Stadium photography of Pat Little, and a second “micro-series” on the Nittany Lion mascot.
+The final card of the initial Pat Little 8-card series (“The Way I Saw It”) was his photo of the mascot with the National Championship trophy taken at the 1983 Blue-White game, and this was also technically the first card of the ensuing mascot series.